Lungs are balloon like structures in the body whose purpose is gas exchange.

 Gas exchange takes place in the lungs as the blood reaches the pulmonary capillaries, thus completing the circulatory loop.

-Anatomy and Physiology of Lungs in Infants
+Lungs in Infants

 The infant has several developmental differences in the structure and function of the lung.
 The lung develops and grows continuously from fetal life through childhood.
 The understanding of this growth and development of the lung is helpful to interpret the pulmonary signs identified by physical examination.